LoongZee/TaxiData-FastVisual/README.md

 # TaxiData-FastVisual
 TaxiData-FastVisual is a fast visualization project for taxi data.
-Data storage methods uses the quadtree partitioning.
+Data storage methods use the quadtree partitioning.

 ## Implementation
 <span>|framework